EasterFan/easterfan/README.md

 Hi, I'm EasterFan,

-:smiley: ` ` I am a software engineer.
-Link me [there](https://easterfan.github.io/about.html).
+:smiley: ` ` coder: I'm a senior softwre engineer in cloud and cloud native domain.
-:moneybag: ` ` I wrote [Lay](https://chromewebstore.google.com/detail/lay/fjfeakhnkfdhdlfebhcpggknkjoleaog), a chrome extension tools for test A-share stock MACD indicator.
+:moneybag: ` ` trader: I wrote [Lay](https://chromewebstore.google.com/detail/lay/fjfeakhnkfdhdlfebhcpggknkjoleaog), a chrome extension tools for test A-share stock MACD indicator.
 Over 500+ users test and earn money with it.
-:books: ` ` My annual summary posts:
+:books: ` ` youtuber: To do but not start.
+Link me [there](https://easterfan.github.io/about.html).

 ## [𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸](https://www.bmpi.dev/dev/tech-stack-of-side-project/)